cloudfoundry-incubator/cflocal/README.md

 * CF Local should not be used to download untrusted CF applications
 * CF Local is not intended for production use and is offered without warranty

+# Major Issues

+* No support for .cfignore files
+* JAR files must be unzipped to push

 ## TODO

+* Respect .cfignore
+* Issue #4
+* Allow local buildpacks to be specified
 * Permit specification of cflinuxfs2 version
-* Permit specification of remote app name for pull/push
-* Permit entirely offline usage
 * Add warnings about mismatched Docker client / server versions
-* .cfignore, or similar
-* Issue #4